rkaunismaa/LLaMa2_PlayGround/Elastic/README.md

+#### Tuesday, February 20, 2024

+Yup, more mymatch elastic image similarity search stuff ...

+Had to kill the kibana and elasticsearch containers, and restart from scratch ...

 #### Friday, February 16, 2024

 Revisiting this work because I want to get back to the Match Image search stuff.